Spatio-Temporal Crop Aggregation for Video Representation Learning: Introduction

 In the case of videos, SSL methods for video representation learning present fundamental scalability challenges~\cite{tong2022videomae,recasens2021broaden,huang2021ascnet,wu2022memvit}.
 A first major challenge is that training models from scratch for any new pseudo-task is neither feasible, sustainable, nor scalable.
 A more viable setting is one where data, such as videos, is pre-processed only once via some pre-trained general-purpose model (e.g., trained via self-supervised learning \cite{feichtenhofer2021large,grill2020bootstrap,he2020momentum,ranasinghe2022self,caron2021emerging,lorre2020temporal,oord2018representation}), and the (compressed) representation is stored and used later for other training purposes or retrieval.
 A fundamental question is whether we can improve the performance of video representations by training a model on top of pre-computed features.
 A second challenge is that even a single round of training can be quite demanding.
 However, a lot of the video content is redundant and sparsity could be used to reduce the computational cost~\cite{tong2022videomae}.

-Thus, to make the learning of video representations highly scalable, we propose a method that works on four fronts: \begin{enumerate} \item \textbf{Input Sparsity:} Sparsity in the input to the model~\cite{tong2022videomae, he2022masked, assran2022masked,girdhar2022omnimae,Akbari2021VATTTF} is an effective way to drastically reduce the computational load and memory requirements, while taking advantage of the information redundancy in images and videos~\cite{feichtenhofer2022masked}.
+To make the learning of video representations highly scalable, we propose a method that works on four fronts: \begin{enumerate} \item \textbf{Input Sparsity:} Sparsity in the input to the model~\cite{tong2022videomae, he2022masked, assran2022masked,girdhar2022omnimae,Akbari2021VATTTF} is an effective way to drastically reduce the computational load and memory requirements, while taking advantage of the information redundancy in images and videos~\cite{feichtenhofer2022masked}.
 Inspired by prior work, we extract a sparse set of clips, instead of image patches or video tubelets, from a video.
 Each clip is then fed separately to a neural network to obtain a video clip representation.

-\item \textbf{Output Sparsity:} In recent MAE based SSL methods for vision, the proposed pseudo-tasks are based on the reconstruction of the whole input~\cite{he2022masked,tong2022videomae,girdhar2022omnimae,feichtenhofer2022masked}, not just the input of the model (also known as asymmetric decoding).
-In this case, another effective reduction of the computations to make the training even more scalable is to use the reconstruction loss only on input of the network (which is already \emph{sparse}).
-Prior to MAE~\cite{he2022masked} that was the common technique for \emph{dense} inputs~\cite{zhou2021ibot,tan2021vimpac,Wang2022BEVTBP,Bao2022BEiTBP}.
+\item \textbf{Output Sparsity:} Another way to reduce the computational cost is to use a sparse reconstruction output instead of a dense one \cite{zhou2021ibot,tan2021vimpac,Wang2022BEVTBP,Bao2022BEiTBP}.
+This is not just a reduction of the number of terms in the loss function, but also in the number of actual outputs of the model, and thus also a reduction of the computations needed to obtain them.
+This is in contrast to MAE-based SSL methods for vision, where the proposed pseudo-tasks are based on the reconstruction of the whole input~\cite{he2022masked,tong2022videomae,girdhar2022omnimae,feichtenhofer2022masked}, and even if the loss uses a subset of the tokens (the masked ones) for the loss calculation, the remaining tokens are still part of the decoder's output and computation graph.

-\item \textbf{Dimensionality Reduction:} Similarly to prior work~\cite{zhou2021ibot,oord2018representation,Dong2022BootstrappedMA}, instead of directly processing the raw input data, we work in the latent space.
+\item \textbf{Dimensionality Reduction:} Inspired by prior work~\cite{zhou2021ibot,oord2018representation,Dong2022BootstrappedMA}, instead of directly processing the raw input data, we work in the latent space.
 This allows us to further reduce the dimensionality of both input and output data.

 \item \textbf{Use of a Pre-trained Backbone:} To reduce training time and further speed up the processing per iteration, we exploit SSL pre-trained models.
-Our method builds a video representation on top of a set of pre-trained features (one for each video clip).
-It should be noted that a single feature captures very limited information about the whole source video. \end{enumerate}
+These pre-trained backbones already learn very strong short-term spatiotemporal features, and our approach is a way to extract longer-term features (see LVU results~\ref{table:lvu}) by building a video representation on top of a set of pre-trained features (one for each video clip). \end{enumerate}